uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

   - enable the use of "configuration directories" for VM Proxies as well

 ## Other details
-  - Container image includes:
-    - Apache `httpd`, together with Proxy-specific Python WSGI applications
-    - `salt-broker`
-    - `tftpd`
-    - an `init` process such as [s6](https://github.com/just-containers/s6-overlay) to [forward termination signals correctly](https://petermalmgren.com/signal-handling-docker/) and to [reap zombie processes](https://stackoverflow.com/questions/49162358/docker-init-zombies-why-does-it-matter)
-  - base image will be Leap 15.3
+  - base image for all containers will be Leap 15.3
   - API/UI will need the following data to add a Proxy:
     - FQDN
     - optional details of a plain http proxy to reach the Server (FQDN, username and password)